aaguiare/final_project_ironhack/README.md

 4. Model Selection and Training:

+Split the data into training and testing sets and train the model on the training set.
 Test classification models for predictive modeling, such as XGBoost or Logistic Regression.
-Split the data into training and testing sets and train the model on the training set.

 5. Model Evaluation and Tuning:

 Evaluate the model's performance using appropriate metrics, such as accuracy.

-6. Extrapolation and Analysis:
+6. Extrapolation visualizationand Analysis:

 Use the trained model to predict potential illegal landfill sites across the community of Madrid.
-Analyze the predictions to identify patterns or hotspots for illegal landfills.
+Analyze the predictions to identify patterns or hotspots for illegal landfills, while visualizing the first results in map on Stremlit app.

 💩 **ToDo**